 Working papers

-Trade, Local Labor Market Institutions and Informality: Micro-Level Evidence from India
+How Trade and Labor Market Institutions Shape Informality: Evidence from Indian Microdata

 Joint with Pamela Bombarda and Maria Bas